cztomczak/cefpython/docs/api/Request.md

 | --- | --- |
 | __Return__ | dict |

-Get all header fields with duplicate keys overwritten by last.
+Get the header values.
+Will not include the Referer value if any.

+Duplicate values are overwritten by the last one.

 ### GetHeaderMultimap